 How to choose the best USB drive for you

 When buying USB flash drives, you'll want to focus first on storage.
-If you have a large number of files, videos, or songs you want to carry around with you on a device, getting a USB drive with at least 64GB is critical, and many go up to 256GB or more.
+If you have a large number of files, videos, or songs you want to carry around with you on a device, getting a USB drive with at least 64GB is critical.
+Most varieties go up to 256GB, and a few now have 1TB versions in stock.

-If you're more concerned about getting a cheap memory stick for carrying fewer files, you can probably get by with 16GB or 32B.
+But if you're more concerned about getting a cheap memory stick for carrying fewer files, you can probably get by with 16GB or 32GB of storage space.

-Aside from that, you’ll want to consider other critical features, like read/write speeds.
-The faster the speeds, the more data you can write to the drive and access when you’re trying to see files.
-That’s why we would look for USB 3.1 support or (at the least) USB 3.0 support if you care about performance.
+Aside from that, you’ll want to consider other critical features, such as read/write speeds.
+The faster the speed, the more data you can write to the drive and access what you’re trying to see.
+That’s why we would look for USB 3.1 support or, at the least, USB 3.0 support if you care about performance.